<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1223437568524110&amp;ev=PageView&amp;noscript=1">

 Being left out of a Will

-Depending on their relation to the Deceased and personal circumstances, certain individuals are entitled to apply to the court to be included under the Inheritance Act 1975.
+Depending on their relation to the deceased and personal circumstances, certain individuals are entitled to apply to the Court to be included under the Inheritance Act 1975.
 Commonly, disputes under this cause tend to arise when adequate financial provisions have not been made for those who believe they should have inherited.

 Dying intestate

-When someone passes away without a Will, they are said to have died “intestate” and their estate must be distributed following the rules of intestacy.
-Sadly, many people are not aware of the importance of creating a Will to ensure their estate does not fall to these rules which may result in a distribution not following the Testator’s wishes.
-These estates may result in disputes between family members as people often assume that their closest loved ones will inherit even when they die without a Will, but this is not always the case.
+Many people are not aware of the importance of creating a Will to ensure their estate does not fall to the intestacy rules, which may result in a distribution not following the Testator’s wishes.
+These estates may result in disputes between family members, as people often assume that their closest loved ones will inherit even when they die without a Will, but this is not always the case.

 Blended families

-Unfortunately, many are unaware of the legal distinction between biological children and stepchildren, and those stepparents who wish to leave their wealth to their stepchildren in addition to their biological children will need to clearly specify this in their Will to ensure they are included.
+Unfortunately, many people are unaware of the legal distinction between biological children and stepchildren, and those stepparents who wish to leave their wealth to their stepchildren in addition to their biological children will need to clearly specify this in their Will to ensure they are included.

 Homemade Wills

-Last year, research conducted by law firm Richard Nelson revealed that in the week leading up to the second national lockdown in 2020, Google searches for ‘make a free will online’ went up by over 600% and ‘free will template’ and ‘online will’ increased by almost 130%.
-There were also increases of over 100% for ‘will template’, ‘how to write a will’, and a frightening 1,500% increase in the search for ‘DIY Will’.
-These figures have sparked concern between legal professionals in the industry as the websites providing these services are often based on standard templates which should not be considered as a ‘one-size-fits-all’ for everyone.
+The Covid-19 pandemic led to an increase in the uptake of writing a Will, including an increase in the DIY approach.
+According to law firm Richard Nelson, in the week leading up to the second national lockdown in 2020, Google searches for ‘DIY Will’ went up by 1,500%, and ‘make a free will online’ went up by over 600%.
+These figures sparked concern from legal professionals, as the websites providing these services are often based on standard templates, which should not be considered as a ‘one-size-fits-all’ for everyone.
 We are still some time away from seeing the full-blown effect this may have on future inheritance disputes.

 How can inheritance disputes be resolved?

 Mediation is a method that allows parties to have their voices heard to help resolve matters in a calm environment.
 It involves both parties coming together with a qualified, experienced mediator whose duty is to promote a resolution by actively suggesting ways in which the matter could be settled.
-This route can help save costly court battles as well as irreversible damage to the family unit, however, patience is key as depending on the complexity of the situation, mediation could take several sessions before the matter is resolved.
+This route can help save costly court battles, as well as irreversible damage to the family unit, however, patience is key as depending on the complexity of the situation, mediation could take several sessions before the matter is resolved.

 If mediation does not help reach an agreement, the dispute may need to be settled in court.
 Upon hearing the sides of all parties, the judge will ultimately decide on the case.
 The losing party typically pays the successful party’s legal costs; therefore, it can be an expensive route.
-If seeking expert legal advice regarding contentious probate cases, it is best to do this early as possible due to the complexities involved and likely delay in the estate administration process.
+If seeking expert legal advice regarding contentious probate cases, it is best to do this as early as possible due to the complexities involved and likely delay in the estate administration process.

 How to avoid inheritance disputes?